 A seller posts their car online, the potential buyer comes, agrees to buy the car, pays the amount and the parties fill in and sign their respective sections on the Application for Transfer of Registration form.
-As far as the seller is concerned, this is generally the end of the process.
+As far as the seller is concerned, this is generally the end of the selling process.

+It is absolutely vital that the seller keeps a copy of the completed Application for Transfer of Registration.
+Had half our clients done this they would not have required our services in the beginning.
 With a copy of the Application of Transfer of Registration, the issue is easily remedied with VicRoads and all outstanding fines and infringements can be applied to the purchaser of the vehicle.
 Without a copy of the form though, the process can be somewhat problematic.